FutureShockco/steem-auth-vue/docs/meeray-transactions.md

 </style>
 ```

-This documentation covers the most common Echelon sidechain operations.
-For more detailed information, refer to the [Echelon GitHub repository](https://github.com/FutureShockco/echelon) or examine the Echelon contracts code for specific requirements of each contract.
+This documentation covers the most common Meeray sidechain operations.
+For more detailed information, refer to the [Meeray GitHub repository](https://github.com/FutureShockco/echelon) or examine the Meeray contracts code for specific requirements of each contract.